ELIZABETH ALARCON - FEATURED IMAGE - 7 More Ways You're Still Wasting Money In Your Small Business

 You just don't need to break the bank just because everyone around you is.

-Remember, we all start our businesses with a limited budget and we always want to make sure we get the most out of it and not end up wasting money on things they don't really need.
+Remember, we all start our businesses with a limited budget, and we always want to make sure we get the most out of it and do not end up wasting money on things they don't need.

 Just because the latest course is available doesn't mean it will get you closer to your goals.
-And if a course doesn't directly align with what you want for your business, then save your money and put it towards something that does.
+If a course doesn't directly align with what you want for your business, save your money and put it towards something that does.

-I realize that this may come off as cannibalizing my own business, but I am a firm believer in only purchasing courses, books, workshops, and conferences as needed.
-That is if you're not ready to receive the information or your business isn't quite at that level yet to make great use of the information, then it's best to save your coins.
-Learn as you go, but know when it's time to level up.
+I realize that this may come off as cannibalizing my own business, but I firmly believe in only purchasing courses, books, workshops, and conferences as needed.
+If you're not ready to receive the information or your business isn't quite at that level yet to make great use of it, then it's best to save your coins.
+Learn as you go, but know when to level up.

 Conclusion